PokemonAutomation/About/HardwarePurchasing.md

 2. A microcontroller (from step (2)2B)
 3. A USB hub or portable dock (if you have a Switch Lite!)

+Switch Lite notes:
+   > The Switch Lite does not have a USB-A port.
+Therefore you need either an adapter or a hub to connect the Teensy.
+A charging hub or dock is required to simultaneously charge and use the Teensy.
+   >
+   > Portable docks will work for the Switch Lite, but it will not be able to output video over the HDMI.

-**If you are only doing Microcontroller Automation proceed to the next step [here](dead)** If you are doing Computer Controlled or Auto Max Lair automation, proceed below.
+## **If you are only doing Microcontroller Automation proceed to the next step [here](dead)**
+If you are doing Computer Controlled or Auto Max Lair automation, proceed below to buy more hardware.

+---

 # (3) Additional Computer Controlled Hardware

+Buy the necessary items from A, B, C, & D.

 ### A. Serial UART board